d12frosted/elpa-mirror/gnu/bufferlo-readme.txt

   `bufferlo-anywhere-disable-prefix', you can temporarily disable `bufferlo-anywhere-mode' for the next command.

-  Instead the minor mode, you can use the command prefix `bufferlo-anywhere-enable-prefix', which only temporarily enables bufferlo's local buffer list for the next command.
+  Instead of the minor mode, you can use the command prefix `bufferlo-anywhere-enable-prefix', which only temporarily enables bufferlo's local buffer list for the next command.